Private Party (professional wrestling)

-Private Party is an American professional wrestling tag team consisting of Isiah "Zay" Kassidy (born July 10, 1997) and Marq Quen (born April 12, 1994).
+Private Party are an American professional wrestling tag team consisting of Isiah "Zay" Kassidy (born July 10, 1997) and Marq Quen (born April 12, 1994).
 As of April 2019, they are signed to All Elite Wrestling (AEW), where they are former AEW World Tag Team Champions.
 The team debuted in August 2015 and wrestled on the independent circuit, as well as several regional promotions such as House of Glory (HOG) and Combat Zone Wrestling (CZW) before signing with AEW.

 History

 Independent circuit (2015–2019)

 Private Party made their debut for House of Glory (HOG) on August 21, 2015, where they defeated Josh Glide and TJ Marconi.
 In December of that year, they won the HOG Tag Team Championship.
 They lost the titles to The Hardy Boyz in August 2016.
 The team would later win several other championships, including the Fight The World Tag Team Championship, the Game Changer Wrestling Tag Team Championship, the Pro Wrestling Magic Tag Team Championship and the Warriors of Wrestling Tag Team Championship.
 Private Party also made several appearances for Combat Zone Wrestling (CZW) and New York Wrestling Connection (NYWC) between 2016 and 2018.